Add DQ Rules to Terms

 -

-When term detection assigns this term to an attribute, the DQ rules become active on that attribute.
+When term detection assigns the term to an attribute, the DQ rules become active on that attribute.

 -